salesforce/centrifuge/README.md

 }
 ```

+You can register your warmers either programmatically, with code,
+or descriptively, with a configuration file.
+To register a warmer programmatically,
-Register warmers either programmatically like this:
+write code like this:

 ```java
 public static void main(final String[] args) throws Exception {